-Junior Achievement is the world’s largest organisation dedicated to educating young people about financial literacy.
-JA More Than Money is a HSBC global financial literacy programme that teaches primary school students about earning, spending, sharing and saving money.
-Students also learn about businesses they can start or jobs they can perform to earn pocket money.
-The programme is in its fifth year in Malaysia and involves HSBC employees volunteering to teach primary school children in more than 15 local schools, in partnership with the American Chamber of Commerce Malaysia (Amcham).
+Junior Achievement (JA) is the world’s largest organisation dedicated to educating young people about financial literacy.
+JA More Than Money is a classroom-based HSBC global financial literacy programme that teaches primary school students about earning, spending, sharing and saving money.
+Students also learn about businesses they can start or jobs they can do to earn pocket money.

 HSBC volunteers teaching school children about financial literacy

 This collaboration with Care2Run is helping to address the greatest barriers to getting 800 disconnected and challenged young people into long-term employment.

 We partnered with Pintar Foundation to hold boot camps to help secondary school students gain financial skills.

 This programme is part of HSBC’s efforts to enhance the capacity and capability of Kinabalu Park’s caretakers.
 We collaborate with Sabah Environment Trust to increase environmental awareness in Sabah, and to contribute to the area’s long-term environmental protection.
 Among the specific objectives are to instil the importance among target groups of the natural environment, increase their environmental awareness, and to increase their knowledge on biodiversity, conservation and environmental protection.

 Participants of the Building Resources & Capacity for Environmental Awareness in Sabah gained valuable knowledge and skills through the programme